 The day-to-day running of the School is delegated to the Headmistress and the Bursar who both attend the Board and relevant Committees, together with the Head of Carrdus School as appropriate.
 Other members of senior management attend relevant meetings as required.

-Duncan Bailey, Chairman of the Carrdus Committee, is Headmaster of Cothill House - an Independent boarding school for boys aged 8-13.
+Duncan Bailey, Chairman of the Carrdus Committee, now at Runnymede College, Madrid, was Headmaster of Cothill House - an Independent boarding school for boys aged 8-13.
 Before that he was Directeur at the Château de Sauveterre for 8 years.
 He began his teaching career at Eton College (where he had been a student) after language degrees at the University of Manchester, and then later, Vienna University.
 He is tri-lingual and a very keen sportsman and is a current parent at Tudor Hall.

 Sally Bowie, Old Tudorian, is currently Deputy Lieutenant of Leicestershire and Trustee of the Music Foundation for Leicester Cathedral and a Governor of De Montfort University.
 Sally is involved in a number of charities and appeals including Women and Philanthropy, the Lord Lieutenant of Leicestershire’s Panel which nominates Young People awards and she is Vice President of the Rural Community Council of Leicestershire and Rutland.
 Sally is a former parent of Tudor Hall.